acuasi/nasa-utm-zipit/README.md

+# nasa-utm-zipit

-# nasa-utm-zipitrun it and stuff
+run it and stuff